 Remove the pork from the oven.
 Discard the bay leaves.
 Pull the pork in the pan with two forks, mixing everything in the juices.

 Stir in your reserved roasted peppers to rewarm them.
 Alternatively, you could reheat them in the oven in the last 10-15 minutes of roasting.

 To build each sandwich, grab your Italian bread/rolls, and slice them lengthwise.
-Lay down a healthy bed of sharp provolone slices, and toast to melt the cheese.
+Lay down a healthy bed of sharp provolone slices (we went with sharp provolone from the deli counter, but if you really want to be authentic to the OG sandwich, get a wedge of super sharp provolone and cut it into rough, thick shavings), and toast to melt the cheese.
 Top with a generous, drippy helping of pulled pork.
 Spoon over the broccoli rabe, and nestle a few pieces of long green hot pepper and bell pepper inside.
 Top off with pepperoncini slices if desired, and eat immediately!

 Note: prep time does not include overnight marinating time.